 "Am I like one of your little-minded people?
 They will remonstrate with their prince, and on their remonstrance not being accepted, they get angry, and, with their passion displayed in their countenance, they take their leave, and travel with all their strength for a whole day, before they will rest."
-1

-7. After he left Ts'e, Mencius found a home for some time in the small principality of T'ăng, on the south of Ts'e, in the ruler of which he had a sincere admirer and docile pupil.

-He did not proceed thither immediately, however, but seems to have taken his way to Sung, which consisted mostly of the present department of Kwei-tih in Ho-nan.
+7. After he left Ts'e, Mencius found a home for some time in the small principality of T'ang, on the south of Ts'e, in the ruler of which he had a sincere admirer and docile pupil.
+He did not proceed thither immediately, however, but seems to have taken his way to be 318 to Sung, which consisted mostly of the present department of Kwei-tih in Ho-nan.
 There he was visited by the heirson of T'ang, who made a long detour, while on a journey to Ts'oo, for the purpose of seeing him.
 The philosopher discoursed on the goodness of human nature, and the excellent ways of Yaou and Shun.
 His hearer admired, but doubted.
-He could not forget, however, and the lessons which he received produced fruit before long.